 Use these techniques to help prevent the spread of weeds and learn what they can teach you about your soil.

 In spring, gardens burst into life.
 Weeds do too, and they can be the bane of a gardener’s existence.
 Rather than waging an all-out war, our efforts to manage weeds can be more effective when we understand the roles they play in our ecosystem.

 Loosely defined, a weed is any unwanted plant that grows in our gardens.
 Weeds can belong to any branch of the plant family, whether grasses or trees, annuals or perennials.
 They range from native species to introduced invasive plants to intentionally planted flowers and vegetables that got out of hand.
 The same plant can be desirable in one location and a “weed” in another.
 Anyone who’s planted mint or bamboo without using a container will experience the phenomenon of a classic garden plant spreading to become what could well be considered a weed.

-Weeds vary by geographic location, and include kudzu in the American Southeast and dandelions just about everywhere.
+Weeds vary by geographic location, ranging from kudzu in the American Southeast to dandelions… well, just about everywhere.
 What they share is their incredible resilience.
-They often spread by several means: seeds, roots and runners.
+They often spread by several means: seeds, roots, and runners.
 They’re survivors.